Upstreams

 rateLimitBudget: global-blast

-# Rate limit budget can be automatically adjusted based on the "rate-limited" error rate,
+# (OPTIONAL) Rate limit budget can be automatically adjusted based on the "rate-limited" error rate,

 # received from upstream.
 Auto-tuning is enabled by default with values below.